-SEO efforts can, in some cases, make or break a brand’s online presence.
+SEO efforts can make or break a brand’s online presence.
 It’s also a field that is constantly evolving, requiring near unceasing work to keep up to date.
 Its latest development though is likely to strike some as a little odd, if not unsurprising.

 This comes in the form of emojis; those animated little characters that are increasingly creeping their way into the online world as a whole.

-Each day, 900 million emojis are sent on Facebook alone, without any accompanying text.
-2019 will see the introduction of over 200 new emojis, with the icons being the fastest growing language on Earth for several years.
+On Facebook alone, 900 million emojis are sent every day.
+2019 will see the introduction of over 200 new emojis.
+With the icons being the fastest growing language on Earth for several years.

 This growth can be attributed to digital users increasingly using emojis either to support their messages or to replace them entirely.

-As annoying as some might find them, they serve a purpose, allowing for the removal of some of the ambiguity involved in purely text-based messages.
-They also allow for those with diminished language skills to communicate more effectively, as well as transcending normal language barriers.
+As annoying as some might find them, they serve a purpose.
+Allowing for the removal of some of the ambiguity involved in purely text-based messages.
+They also allow for those with diminished language skills to communicate more effectively, as well as transcend normal language barriers.

-Alongside the growth in the usage of emojis, it’s becoming increasingly common for users to enter search terms into Google with the assistance of emojis.
+Alongside the growth in the usage of emojis.
+It’s becoming increasingly common for users to enter search terms into Google with the assistance of an emoji.

-This hasn’t gone unnoticed by Google, who have begun to adapt and incorporate them into their SEO criteria.
+This hasn’t gone unnoticed by Google, which has begun to adapt and incorporate them into their SEO criteria.
 As a result, their usage is becoming an increasing factor to consider when devising SEO strategies.

 Using emojis in content, provided it’s performed intelligently, may well help boost your SEO efforts as a result.
-As with any content, Google will always prioritise content that is most relevant to the user, meaning that the relevant and considered use of emojis could be beneficial.
+As with any content, Google will always prioritise content that is most relevant to the user.
+The use of emojis could be considered beneficial.

 By the same token, emojis which are used in a spammy or inappropriate manner will have a negative effect.